kaiquelupo/plugin-twilio-infra/README.md

 Please be aware that this project has a [Code of Conduct](https://github.com/twilio-labs/.github/blob/master/CODE_OF_CONDUCT.md).
 The tldr; is to just be excellent to each other ❤️

+## Acknowledgment and thanks

+This plugin is based on the [Twilio CLI Serverless Plugin](https://github.com/twilio-labs/plugin-serverless) repository.
+A big thank you to everyone involved in that project! **#WeBuild**

 ## License

 MIT

-### Twilio CLI Serverless Plugin

-This plugin uses the [Twilio CLI Serverless Plugin](https://github.com/twilio-labs/plugin-serverless) as its base repository.
-A big thank you to everyone involved in this project! **#WeBuild**